dkodar20/bluesubmit/README.md

 ```bash
 cf-sample-gen 1469
 ```
 This will create directories with names as A, B, C, D and so on, each of which has the problem file, sample inputs and outputs parsed from the problem.
-Additionally each of the problem directories will have a `test.sh` file whivh is used in checking solution against the sample cases.
+Additionally each of the problem directories will have a `test.sh` file which is used in checking solution against the sample cases.
 To run your code against the sample test cases, navigate to your problem directory and execute the `test.sh` file as follows -
 ```bash
 ./test.sh